emranio/mini-page-builder/now each block has inline styles in view.md

 move all inline styles into style.js for each block.

-no need to make the id such #flexbox-block-ID keep it simple like with a fieldora-builder prefix #fieldora-builder-block-ID
+no need to make the id such #example-container-block-ID keep it simple like with a fieldora-builder prefix #fieldora-builder-block-ID

 also try to remove too nested divs from view.js. keep it simple.